TerriaJS/workshops/foss4g-auckland-2025/catalogs-and-datasets.md

 ### Add a basemap

 We can configure the basemap in the catalog.
-Update the `baseMaps` property in your catalog to get a NZ basemap from LINZ.
+Update the `baseMaps` property in your catalog to get NZ basemaps from [LINZ](https://www.linz.govt.nz/products-services/data/linz-basemaps).
+This example includes topographic, aerial, and hillshade layers.
+The hillshade layer is composed on top of an Open Street Map layer using the `composite` data type.

 ```json
 {